Tu Youyou: Malaria

 Tu volunteered to be the first human test subject.
 "As head of this research group, I had the responsibility," she said.
-It was safe, so she conducted successful clinical trials with human patients.
+She had no bad reactions, so she conducted successful clinical trials with human patients.
 Her work was published anonymously in 1977.
 In 1981, she presented the findings related to artemisinin at a meeting with the World Health Organization.

-For her work on malaria, she was awarded the Nobel Prize in Medicine on 5 October 2015.
+Tu was awarded the Nobel Prize in Physiology or Medicine on 5 October 2015 "for her discoveries concerning a novel therapy against Malaria."

 Later career

-Tu Youyou was promoted to Researcher (研究员, the highest researcher rank in mainland China equivalent to the academic rank of a full professor) in 1980, shortly after the beginning of the Chinese economic reform in 1978.
+Tu Youyou was promoted to Researcher (研究员, the highest researcher rank in mainland China equivalent to the academic rank of a full professor) in 1980, shortly after the beginning of the reform and opening up in 1978.
 In 2001, she was promoted to academic advisor for doctoral candidates.
-As of 2023, she is the chief scientist of the China Academy of Chinese Medical Sciences.
+As of 2023, she is the chief scientist of the China Academy of Chinese Medical Sciences under the National Administration of Traditional Chinese Medicine.

 As of 2007, her office is in an old apartment building in Dongcheng District, Beijing.

 Tu is regarded as the "Three-Without Scientist" – no postgraduate degree (there was no postgraduate education then in China), no study or research experience abroad, and not a member of either of the Chinese national academies, the Chinese Academy of Sciences and Chinese Academy of Engineering.
-Tu is now regarded as a representative figure of the first generation of Chinese medical workers since the establishment of the People's Republic of China in 1949.
+Tu is now regarded as a representative figure of the first generation of Chinese doctors since the establishment of the People's Republic of China in 1949.